 If you and your spouse are having marital problems, your lawyer can assist you in three areas.
 First, a South Carolina divorce attorney will advise you of your legal rights and duties.
 Second, he or she will help to bring about an agreeable settlement of the legal disputes which arise between you and your spouse as a result of your "legal separation" or divorce.
 Finally, your lawyer is your representative in enforcing your rights in a court of law or in defending you if your spouse files an action against you.

-What Happens in South Carolina Since There is No Legal Separation
+What Happens in South Carolina For a Separation

 WHAT IS A MARITAL SETTLEMENT AGREEMENT?

 After a husband and wife separate, especially if they intend to divorce, it is desirable for them to enter into a written agreement to provide for: